-CroisiEurope, a family-owned river cruise company based in Strasbourg, offers a very reasonably priced four-night stay in the heart of Venice, aboard the Michelangelo river ship.
-From where the Michelangelo is docked, it’s a quick 15-minute walk along the famous Riva degli Schiavoni promenade to Piazza San Marco.
+From where Michelangelo is docked, it’s a quick 15-minute walk along the famous Riva degli Schiavoni promenade to Piazza San Marco.
 The location is ideal; the setting is breathtaking.

-Whether you arrive into Venice by train or a plane (Marco Polo Airport is on the mainland), you’ll need to know and plan ahead to know how to get to San Basilio and the Marittime Venice cruise terminal.
+Whether you arrive into Venice by train or a plane (Marco Polo Airport is on the mainland), you’ll need to know and plan ahead to know how to get to San Basilio and the Marittime Venice cruise terminal for your small ship cruise.

 All the staterooms are pretty much the same.
 The only difference is the deck (Upper or Main) and picture window size (Upper deck has larger windows.)
 Of the 78 staterooms, two are designated for singles, four have double beds and there’s one suite.

-And this is one time I can fiinally say, I spent no time in my stateroom except to sleep and shower.
-I used the free wifi in the lounge so for once I didn’t do my homework in the stateroom.
-Every free moment, I was outside, either on a complimentary tour or wandering the narrow, cobblestones streets through Venice.
+And this is one time I can finally say, I spent no time in my stateroom except to sleep and shower.
+I used the free wifi in the lounge so for once I didn’t do my writing in the stateroom.
+Every free moment, I was outside, either on a complimentary tour or wandering the narrow, cobblestones streets through magical Venice.

 It’s a river ship so there aren’t a lot of public areas.
 There’s the spacious, Astro-turfed sundeck with reclining chairs (and a partial awning for shade), the lounge, dining room and reception area.
 That’s it.
 And here they are: